Home > Frequently Asked Questions

-You must use a standard Web browser such as Netscape Navigator (version 4.8 or later) or Microsoft Internet Explorer (version 5.5 or later).
+You must use a standard Web browser such as Firefox, Chrome, Safari, or Microsoft Internet Explorer.
 You must enable cookies and Java to access most courses.
-America Online (AOL) software is not standard; AOL users should install a standard browser to use after connecting with AOL.

 What if my course isn't listed in Blackboard?

 Prior to the beginning of the semester, most course websites are under revision so students will not be able to access their Blackboard course right away.
-Check the ELI Distance Learning website for details on accessing your ELI distance learning course website.
-If your course is not listed by the Start Date listed on your Quickstart Syllabus, contact the ELI Distance Learning Hotline at (703) 323-3347 or (888) 435-6822.
+Check the ELI Online Learning website for details on accessing your ELI online learning course website.
+If your course is not listed by the Start Date listed on your Quickstart Syllabus, contact the ELI Hotline at (703) 323-3347 or (888) 435-6822.